liquity/dev/README.md

    - Chainlink is frozen: return last good price
    - Chainlink is working properly: switch to `usingChainlink` and return Chainlink price

 The current `PriceFeed.sol` contract has a `fetchPrice()` that through a helper method calls and asserts on an AggregatorV3 `getLatestRoundData()` and multiplies by 10^10 to get the required number of digits.

+### Testnet PriceFeed and PriceFeed tests

-The `PriceFeedTestnet.sol` contains additionally, a manual price setter, `setPrice()`.
-Price can be manually set, and `getPrice()` returns the latest stored price.
+The `PriceFeedTestnet.sol` is a mock PriceFeed for testnet and general back end testing purposes, with no oracle connection.
+It contains a manual price setter, `setPrice()`, and a getter, `getPrice()`, which returns the latest stored price.

+The mainnet PriceFeed is tested in test/PriceFeedTest.js, using a mock Chainlink aggregator and a mock TellorMaster contract.

-#### PriceFeed limitations and known issues
+### PriceFeed limitations and known issues

-The purpose of the PriceFeed logic is to provide some automatic on-chain decision-making for fallback price data in case the primary oracle Chainlink fails or times out.
+The purpose of the PriceFeed logic is to provide some automatic on-chain decision-making for obtaining fallback price data in case the primary oracle Chainlink fails or times out.

-The PriceFeed logic is complex, and although we would prefer simplicity it does allow the system a chance of using honest price data in case of a Chainlink failure or timeout, and also the possibility of returning to an honest Chainlink price after it has failed and recovered.
+The PriceFeed logic is complex, and although we would prefer simplicity, it does allow the system a chance of switching to an accurate price source in case of a Chainlink failure or timeout, and also the possibility of returning to an honest Chainlink price after it has failed and recovered.

-We believe the benefit of the fallback logic is worth the complexity, given that our system is entirely immutable - if we had no fallback logic and Chainlink were to be hacked or permanently fail, Liquity would become unusable anyway.
+We believe the benefit of the fallback logic is worth the complexity, given that our system is entirely immutable - if we had no fallback logic and Chainlink were to be hacked or permanently fail, Liquity would become permanently unusable anyway.

 **Chainlink Decimals**: the `PriceFeed` checks for and uses the latest `decimals` value reported by the Chainlink aggregator in order to calculate the Chainlink price at 18-digit precision, as needed by Liquity.  `PriceFeed` does not assume a value for decimals and can handle the case where Chainlink change their decimal value.

 However, the check `chainlinkIsBroken` uses both the current response from the latest round and the response previous round.
 Since `decimals` is not attached to round data, Liquity has no way of knowing whether decimals has changed between the current round and the previous round, so we assume it is the same.
+Liquity assumes the current return value of decimals() applies to both current round `i` and previous round `i-1`.

 This means that a decimal change that coincides with a Liquity price fetch could cause Liquity to assert that the Chainlink price has deviated too much, and fall back to Tellor.
 There is nothing we can do about this.
-We hope/exepect Chainlink to never change their `decimals`, and if a hack/technical error causes decimals to change, Liquity may fall back to Tellor.
+We hope/expect Chainlink to never change their `decimals()` return value (currently 8), and if a hack/technical error causes Chainlink's decimals to change, Liquity may fall back to Tellor.

+To summarize the Chainlink decimals issue:
+- Liquity can handle the case where Chainlink decimals changes across _two consecutive rounds `i` and `i-1` which are not used in the same Liquity price fetch_
+- If Liquity fetches the price at round `i`, it will not know if Chainlink decimals changed across round `i-1` to round `i`, and the consequent price scaling distortion may cause Liquity to fall back to Tellor
+- Liquity will always calculate the correct current price at 18-digit precision assuming the current return value of `decimals()` is correct (i.e. is the value used by the nodes).

 **Tellor Decimals**: Tellor uses 6 decimal precision for their ETHUSD price as determined by a social consensus of Tellor miners/data providers, and shown on Tellor's price feed page.
 Their decimals value is not offered in their on-chain contracts.
 We rely on the continued social consensus around 6 decimals for their ETHUSD price feed.
 Tellor have informed us that if there was demand for an ETHUSD price at different precision, they would simply create a new `requestId`, and make no attempt to alter the social consensus around the precision of the current ETHUSD `requestId` (1) used by Liquity.